Francesca Albanese

-Francesca Paola Albanese (/it/; born 30 March 1977) is an Italian legal scholar and expert on human rights who has served as the United Nations (UN) Special Rapporteur on the occupied Palestinian territories since 1 May 2022; initially appointed for a three-year term, Albanese was confirmed for another three years in April 2025.
+Francesca Paola Albanese (/it/; born 30 March 1977) is an Italian legal scholar and expert on human rights.
+She has served as the United Nations (UN) Special Rapporteur on the occupied Palestinian territories since 1 May 2022; initially appointed for a three-year term, she was confirmed for another three years in April 2025.
 She is the first woman to hold the position.